maduhu/Documentation/DFSP/rule.md

 # Rule service API

-This service contains methods related to fees, limits and other rules
+This service contains methods related to fees, limits and other rules.

+## rule.condition.check
-1. **rule.condition.check** - check for limits/fraud and return applicable tier (local) fee
+Check for limits/fraud and return applicable tier (local) fee
 	* parameters
 	    * tranferType - type of transfer (push, pending, bulk, etc.)
 	    * destinationURL - recipient URL
 	    * sourceURL - sender URL
 	    * sourceAmount |
 	    * destinationAmount - the source or the destination amount of the transfer
 	    * currency - the respective currency of the amount
   	* result
 	    * destinationAmount |
 	    * sourceAmount - the destination or source amount, including fees/rates
 	    * currency - the amount currency
 	* errors